Last Updated on January 6th, 2020

 In the hundreds of entries on this site, you can find articles about skin peels for eliminating acne scars, dermabrasion and microdermabrasion for eliminating acne scars, and laser ablation and traditional surgery for eliminating acne scars.
 There is one very important method we have not mentioned yet, however, and it’s dry tattooing.

-A dry tattoo, also known as dry needling, is a tattoo without ink.
+A dry tattoo, also known as dry needling, is a tattoo without ink or pigment.
 It’s a procedure that can be done by a tattoo artist (make very, very sure you establish the result you want before you begin if you go this route), but it is better to go to an aesthetician who specializes in dry needling for acne skin repair.
 Usually you would go to an aesthetician or cosmetologist who does permanent makeup.

 Dry needling is sometimes called “cosmetic acupuncture,” but that description is wholly inaccurate.
 Acupuncture is an ancient Asian healing technique that was conceived in terms of blockages and flows of an invisible energy called chi.

 Dry needling is not acupuncture.
 It is based on the scientific observation that the basal layer of the skin can be stimulated to produce collagen that can fill in scars from the inside out.
-And dry needling around raised scars can stimulate growth of skin that pulls the skin taut and flattens the area of scarring so it can at least be concealed with makeup.
+And dry needling around raised scars can stimulate the growth of skin that pulls the skin taut and flattens the area of scarring so it can at least be concealed with makeup.

 Dry needling is not something you should ever try at home.
 Especially if you have more than one scar, stimulating the growth of skin in ways that are helpful on one part of your face may be detrimental to the appearance of another part of your face.
 Leave the procedure to a professional who has seen many cases and knows how to prevent problems.
 But you don’t have to get the procedure from a doctor.